Cable: I regret there’s no joint ticket for Remain in the EU elections

 “It has not happened, it was not reciprocated, so we’re going our own way, but it’s a pity.”

-Sir Vince said his other regret was that the EU election would happen so close to the council elections, but he expected a strong local result to buoy the party in its EU campaigning.
+Sir Vince said he believed going it alone was not the best choice, despite a leaked memo revealing Change UK was plotting to wipe out the Lib Dems and replace them at the next general election.

+“While my own tribe might be happy to vanquish the other tanks on our lawn, nobody is so tribal that they believe seven to be a larger number than 16,” he said, adding: “Failure to co-operate in first-past-the-post general elections could be even more damaging.”

-He denied that the European Parliament election would be a proxy for another EU referendum, saying a People’s Vote would still be needed because “that’s the only way of resolving the issue”.
+Answering questions at the event, Sir Vince denied the European Parliament election would be a proxy for another EU referendum, saying a People’s Vote would still be needed because “that’s the only way of resolving the issue”.

 He added: “The EU elections will give us a sense of how people feel about it but they won’t give a clear answer to that question.”